kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 Descriptive data modules with any of these info codes are presented as front matter.

+generate.barcode
+Use the barCodeCode element of the title page to generate a barcode graphic using Barcode4j if no barCodeSymbol element is included.

 generate.display.text
 If set to "0", display text for applicability annotations that have none will not be automatically generated, and no annotation will be displayed